 DAILY LIFE IN THE CANAL

-The canal still dominates daily life in this region as it provides the main source of trade, transport and travel.
+The canal still dominates daily life in this region as it provides the primary source of trade, transport, and living.
 Cruising by boat on the calm waters of Pangalanes is a fascinating journey through time and history.
 Many traditional Betsimisaraka villages can be seen along the banks, as well as pirogues, local fishermen, rafts with straw huts carrying timber en-route Tamatave, as it has been done since early colonial times.
-Over-croweded ferries have funny names such as “Great Hopes” and “Malagasy Fish”.
-Villagers wave and shout at the passing boats and fishermen yell from the other bank asking you if you spent a good night!
+Over-crowded bush boats have funny names such as “Great Hope” and “Malagasy Fish.”
+Villagers wave and shout at passing ships, and fishermen yell from the other bank asking you if you had a good night!

 ENVIRONMENT OF THE CANAL

-Along the many islets and water banks on the Pangalanes Channel, there are plenty of aquatic vegetation such as water lily, Ravinala (Madagascar’s national emblem), Pandanus, “Elephant’s ears” or Eucalyptus.
-Bush House hotel is located at Lake Ampitabe, the third largest lake of the Canal des Pangalanes.
-The lodge itself is situated on a slope with a view over the lake.
-Within 30 metres is a beach where the water is very clear and perfectly safe for swimming.
+Along with the many islets and water banks on the Pangalanes Channel, there is plenty of aquatic vegetation such as water lily, Ravinala (Madagascar’s national emblem), Pandanus, “Elephant’s ears” or Niouli trees.
+Bush House is located at Lake Ampitabe, the third largest lake of the Canal des Pangalanes.
+The lodge itself is situated on a hill overseeing the lake.
+Within 30 meters is a beach where the water is cristal clear and perfectly safe for swimming.
 The area is called “Ankanin’ny Nofy”, which very suitably means “Nest of Dreams” in Malagasy.